sbanina/ARMTokenTool/README.md

   If you have a frequent combination of subscription/environment/user, create a shortcut for it with output set to "Clipboard".
 Then you'll just need to double-click the shortcut and possibly enter your password if the machine's credential cache has expired.

-  Create shortcut like this: \\scratch2\scratch\saban\ARMTokenApp\bin\ARMTokenApp.exe -env Production -outputMethod Clipboard -userId alias@microsoft.com -subscription asd-asd-adff-asdf-asdf
+  Create shortcut like this: ARMTokenApp.exe -env Production -outputMethod Clipboard -userId alias@live.com -subscription asd-asd-adff-asdf-asdf

   If desktop shortcuts aren't your style, create aliases in your enlistment!
 Alias something like "jwtNext" or "armtokennext" to prompt for test creds in NEXT and open in a new notepad

-  The alias value would look like this: "\\scratch2\scratch\saban\ARMTokenApp\bin\ARMTokenApp.exe -env Next -outputMethod TempFile"
+  The alias value would look like this: "ARMTokenApp.exe -env Next -outputMethod TempFile"

   Sometimes the AD sign-in prompt will try to be clever and log you in automatically.
 This can be painful to when you have multiple test accounts.
 ARMTokenTool can help!